Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/README.md

 [Interim SoP Document](https://docs.google.com/document/d/15qb3g2ECsA8XH6gSbqbe5kGydNJ3Tj0j7vJPAWirwh4/edit?usp=sharing)

 [SIMBRIEF PROFILE](https://www.simbrief.com/system/dispatch.php?sharefleet=eyJ0cyI6IjE2MDI1MzkxMTUxODMiLCJiYXNldHlwZSI6IkMyNUMiLCJjb21tZW50cyI6IldPUktJTkcgVElUTEUgQ0o0IiwiaWNhbyI6IkMyNUMiLCJuYW1lIjoiQ0lUQVRJT04gQ0o0IiwiZW5naW5lcyI6IkZKNDQtNEEiLCJyZWciOiJONTI1V1QiLCJmaW4iOiIyNTQiLCJzZWxjYWwiOiIiLCJoZXhjb2RlIjoiIiwiY2F0IjoiTSIsInBlciI6IkIiLCJlcXVpcCI6IlNERTJFM0ZHSFJXWFlaIiwidHJhbnNwb25kZXIiOiJMQjEiLCJwYm4iOiJBMUIyQzJEMkQzTzJPM1MyIiwiZXh0cmFybWsiOiIiLCJtYXhwYXgiOiI3Iiwid2d0dW5pdHMiOiJMQlMiLCJvZXciOiIxMDI4MCIsIm16ZnciOiIxMjUwMCIsIm10b3ciOiIxNzExMCIsIm1sdyI6IjE1NjYwIiwibWF4ZnVlbCI6IjU3NjIiLCJwYXh3Z3QiOiIxNzAiLCJkZWZhdWx0Y2kiOiIiLCJmdWVsZmFjdG9yIjoiUDAwIiwiY3J1aXNlb2Zmc2V0IjoiUDAwMDAifQ--)

-### FMC
-With the added functions of the PERF menu, the FMC will calculate takeoff and landing speeds on their respective pages.
-You need to enter the winds as DDD/SS (where DDD is the magnetic direction of the wind and SS is the speed).
-You need to enter the temp in degrees C, so for 15C you'd enter just 15; you can read the SAT temp from the bottom of the MFD and use that temp for departure.
-You need to enter the pressure in inHG with the decimal, so for example, 29.92 - at this time HPA is not supported.

-You can use the "SEND" soft key on the FMS pages to transmit your automatically calculated VSpeeds to the PFD and they'll appear there in magenta.
-If you modify them directly on the PFD, they will be set to cyan to indicate they are not FMC values.

 ### CREDITS
 This list is incomplete, but thanks to everyone that contributed from inside and outside the Working Title team.